-Anne is a sixth grade science and math teacher at the Town of Webb School District in Old Forge.
-So she takes the opportunity to teach us a bit about llamas before we set off on our trek through the Adirondack forest.
+Anne's a sixth grade science and math teacher at the Town of Webb School District in Old Forge.
+So she gives us a lesson about llamas before we set off on our trek through the Adirondack forest.

 “Llamas are native to the Andes mountain region,” she says.
 “They’ve been domesticated for hundreds of years for work as pack animals.
 They’re related to the camel and the wild guanaco.”

-She goes on to explain that, “Llama fiber can be used for clothing but is mostly used for utilitarian items like rugs and blankets because alpaca is so much softer and desirable for clothing.”
+She goes on to explain: “Llama fiber can be used for clothing but is mostly used for utilitarian items like rugs and blankets because alpaca is so much softer and desirable for clothing.”

 And why do llamas spit?
 Well, they don't if they've been raised right.
 Llamas only spit when they aren’t handled properly when they’re young.
-Anne says she has never seen Adonis and Bravo spit at anyone since they arrived at Moose River Farm, although she says, “They can look at each other and start to gurgle a little.”
+Anne says she has never seen Adonis and Bravo spit at anyone since they arrived at Moose River Farm.
+Although she says, “They can look at each other and start to gurgle a little.”

 Llamas are not much trouble to care for, Anne tells us.
-They leave their manure in one spot in their paddock which makes it quick to clean up and it works well as garden fertilizer.
-They need to be shorn just around their middles to be cool enough in the summer and they need to have their toenails clipped, two chores Anne does herself.
+They leave their manure in one spot in their paddock.
+This makes it quick to clean up and it works well as garden fertilizer.
+They need to be shorn just around their middles to be cool enough in the summer.
+And they need to have their toenails clipped.
+Anne does these two chores herself.

 “My llamas eat all the hay they want, graze on grass and are fed a specifically llama formulated pelleted ration that we buy at the feed store,” she says.
 “The cost of feeding four llamas is equivalent to feeding one horse, so not very expensive when compared to other farm animals.”

 “They love dry sand,” Anne says.
 “Anything to do away with that nice brushing job.”
-We all laugh as we watch Bravo throw himself on the ground and join in the fun.
-After a couple of minutes of dusty frolicking, they’re up on their feet and on their way again, walking beside us.
+We all laugh and watch Bravo throw himself on the ground to join the fun.
+After a couple of minutes of dusty frolicking, the two llamas are up on their feet.

-Anne Phinney, a life-long animal lover, moved to Moose River Farm with her husband Rod 14 years ago.
-Rod built the house, barn and other structures himself and together they’ve given a home to many animals over the years including dogs, chickens, horses, goats, donkeys, iguanas, tortoises, pot-bellied pigs, and now llamas.
-Anne's books, Finding My Way to Moose River Farm, Living with Animals in the Adirondacks and her newest They Teach Without Words, the Animals of Moose River Farm tell the stories of her adventures with all of these creatures and more.
+Anne moved to Moose River Farm with her husband Rod 14 years ago.
+Rod built the house and barn himself.
+Together they’ve given a home to many animals over the years including dogs, chickens, horses, goats, donkeys, iguanas, tortoises, pot-bellied pigs, and now llamas.
+Anne's books, Finding My Way to Moose River Farm, Living with Animals in the Adirondacks and They Teach Without Words, the Animals of Moose River Farm tell the stories of her adventures with all of these creatures and more.

-As we continue on our trek, we turn down a smaller path lined closely on both sides with young pine trees.
-The llamas swerve out into the trees brushing their long hair through the branches.
+We continue on our trek on a smaller path lined closely on both sides with young pine trees.
+The llamas swerve out into the trees and brush their long hair through the branches.

 “That’s another thing they like to do,” Anne tells us.
 “At Dakota Ridge Farm there was one place along the path with prickly tree branches that were covered with llama hair where they had been scratching themselves.”

 The path grows steeper, but the sure-footed llamas step carefully down until we reach the river’s edge.
-A scene as tranquil and idyllic as an Adirondack watercolor painting greets us at the bottom of the path.
-We stop to admire the sunlight sparkling on the water and absorb the stillness of undisturbed nature.
+A scene as tranquil as an Adirondack watercolor painting greets us at the bottom of the path.
+We stop to admire the sunlight sparkling on the water.

-Walking back toward the farm, Adonis suddenly makes a cooing gargling sound in his throat.
+On the way back to the farm, Adonis suddenly makes a cooing gargling sound in his throat.
 “They hum like that when they feel anticipation,” Anne tells us.
 “He’s anxious to get home to his hay.”

 “They make another sound -- like the one you hear on the radio when there’s a test of the emergency alert system -- to sound an alarm.
 We’ve heard the llamas do it when they see a deer come into the yard or our potbellied pig gets too close to their pen.”

-When we arrive back at the farm, we unlatch the lead ropes and let Adonis and Bravo loose in the horse paddock.
-They scamper, romp, roll and pull up a few mouthfuls of grass to munch, joyful to be off-duty after their hour-long hike.
+Back at the farm, we unlatch the lead ropes and let Adonis and Bravo loose in the horse paddock.
+They scamper, romp, roll, and pull up a few mouthfuls of grass to munch.
+They seem joyful to be off-duty after their hour-long hike.

-Anne retired from teaching this year and looks forward to spending more time offering llama treks mostly year round.
-She says the llamas love cold weather and winter treks offer scenic sights in the Adirondacks too, but spring, fall and most of July will also be available.
+Anne retired from teaching this year (2018) and looks forward to spending more time offering llama treks mostly year round.
+She says the llamas love cold weather.
+Winter treks offer scenic sights in the Adirondacks too.
+But spring, fall and most of July will also be available.
 In August, black flies will keep the llamas off the trails.
 I think most people would agree with them.

-She can create a customized trek for any group.
-She has a shorter less strenuous path that takes about an hour to walk which is ideal for young children and older adults.
+Anne can create a customized trek for any group.
+She has a shorter path that takes about an hour to walk, which is ideal for young children and older adults.
 She can also design a longer hike for people who want a more athletic experience.
-For long treks the llamas can wear saddle bags and carry water bottles and any picnic lunches trekkers may want to bring along.
+For long treks the llamas can wear saddle bags and carry water bottles and picnic lunches.
 Other animals like the two donkeys Frankie and Bing and the three frisky goats can also join the trek.